intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    .. method:: copy()

+      .. warning:: This method is depreciated and will disappear!
+Use the **copy** module instead.

       Python always works by reference, unless you explicitly ask for a copy, that's why this method is provided.